 Within a few minutes, had he been awake, Matteo would’ve seen the silhouettes of two heads against the full moon, peering down at his sleeping body from the edges of the open ceiling.

 “What the… goddang it!
-How’d you manage to drug him so early?” whispered the young woman, orange-blonde wisps escaping the sides of her black beanie.
+How’d you manage to drug him so early?” whispered the young woman, orange-blonde wisps escaping the sides of her pink beanie.

 “I did not drug the subject, Kaylee,” replied a tall, thin, midnight brown man, steadfast.